psthomas/psthomas.github.io/_posts/2021-06-10-elections-eval.md

 <iframe src="{{ site.baseurl }}/images/elections-meta/evaluation/office_summary.html" onload="javascript:(function(o){o.style.height=o.contentWindow.document.body.scrollHeight+30+'px';}(this));" style="height:200px;min-height:270px;width:100%;border:none;overflow:hidden;"></iframe>

 So the Senate has a similar power value as in the initial model, but relative importance of House and presidency have increased dramatically (3x).
 I find this result really interesting because the Senate histogram shifted just as much as that of the House and presidency.
 But because it shifted from one side of center to the other, the integrated value of `pr_close` around the center didn't change very much.
 So I guess this could be interpreted as saying that the Senate races are still the most important, but you need to increase the resources put into the House and presidency relative to the Senate if the current allocation of funds are out of line with this model.
-How do these numbers compare to the actual priorities of campaign funders?
+But how do these numbers compare to the actual priorities of campaign funders?

 ## Revealed Preference